 Applicants do not have to be of Vietnamese or Australian ancestry.
 We welcome diversity so encourage Australians of all ethnics to apply.

 Those who are interested in Vietnam and Australian relations and met the eligibility are encouraged to apply (ie. someone who is a permanent resident in Australia or Vietnam and have the interest of Australia and/or Vietnam at heart).

-The application form is linked on our home page.
+The application form can be accessed from our application page.
 Please read all instructions carefully and make sure to fill out all sections of the application form.
 Incomplete forms will not be accepted.

 Yes, we will also need you to submit the following with your form: